Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Torsion, cotorsion, and the Auslander-Gruson-Jensen functor

 Recall that a covariant functor $F:\Mod(\Lambda^{op})\to \ab$ is finitely presented if there are modules $X,Y$ and a sequence of natural transformations such that for any left module $M$, the sequence of abelian groups

 is exact.
-Given two finitely presented functors $F,G$, it is easily verified that the natural transformations between $F$ and $G$ form an abelian group.
+Notice that a finitely presented functor is automatically additive.
+Given finitely presented functors $F$ and $G$, it is easily verified that the natural transformations between $F$ and $G$ form an abelian group.

-\begin{theorem}[\cite{A66}, Theorem 2.3] Let $\fp(\Mod(\Lambda^{op}),\ab)$ be the category of all finitely presented functors together with natural transformations between them.
+\begin{theorem}[\cite{A66}, Theorem 2.3] Let $\fp(\Mod(\Lambda^{op}),\ab)$ denote the category of all finitely presented covariant functors together with natural transformations between them.
 Then: \begin{enumerate} \item $\fp(\Mod(\Lambda^{op}),\ab)$ is abelian.
-A sequence of finitely presented functors is exact if and only if it is exact at each component.
+A sequence of finitely presented functors is exact if and only if it is exact componentwise.

 \item The projectives are precisely the representable functors $(M,\blank)$.

 \item Every finitely presented functor $F\in \fp(\Mod(\Lambda^{op}),\ab)$ has a projective resolution of the form

 \end{enumerate} \end{theorem}